Building a community of fans and followers for your business can be a huge challenge.

 #1 Structure Your Content Marketing Efforts

-You can easily create a Content Marketing Plan in single excel sheet.
+You can easily create a Content Marketing Plan in a single Excel sheet.
 Each piece of content you create must align with:

 Your Target Audience